Show All Answers

 First installment delinquent at 5:00 pm December 10.
 Second installment delinquent at 5:00 pm April 10.

 Senior Citizens' Property Tax Postponement Program.
 Information and claim forms can be obtained by calling the State Controller Office at 1-800-952-5661 or visit www.sco.ca.gov/col/taxinfo/indcx.htm.

-For example, if you purchased property in February 2006, your purchase would affect the 2006/2007 fiscal year taxes (July 2006 through June 2007).
-The latter fiscal year is affected because the Assessor would have already established the value on January 1, 2006, prior to the purchase/construction.
-Therefore, the taxes calculated for 2007/2008 would also have to be adjusted by a supplemental bill for the increased value.
+You may receive more than one supplemental tax bill, depending on when you purchased your property or completed new construction.
+Since the secured property taxes are based on the January 1 value and cover a fiscal year, your purchase/construction date may affect the calculation of the taxes for two fiscal years.
+For example, if you purchased property in February 2019, your purchase would affect the 2018/2019 fiscal year taxes (July 2018 through June 2019).
+The latter fiscal year is affected because the Assessor would have already established the value on January 1, 2018, prior to the purchase/construction.
+Therefore, the taxes calculated for 2019/2020 would also have to be adjusted by a supplemental bill for the increased value.

 Yes.
 If your payment is not received or postmarked by the delinquent dates, penalty amounts are the same as the secured taxes: First installment penalty = 10% of the first installment amount.
 Second installment penalty = 10% of the second installment amount plus $20.